jmasselink/jmasselink.github.io/about.md

 >I am a proud member of [OpenStreetMap US](http://openstreetmap.us) and [Society for Conservation GIS](http://scgis.org).
 >I enjoy working on Humanitarian OpenStreetMap projects, open source GIS, and Python programming.

 >Up to this point in my career, my work relates to geospatial data collection, management, and visualization.
-I've worked in the defense, mining, international development, and conservation sectors.
+I've worked in the defense, environmental remediation, international development, and conservation sectors.
 Here is my [resume](resume.md) for more details about my career as a GIS professional.

 >In my spare time, I am a volunteer board member for [**Tusubira**](http://www.tusubira.org), a nonprofit which supports education and women's empowerment in eastern Uganda.